SwayKh/LinkHop/README.md

 # URL Shortener

-A simple URL shortener built with Go and SQLite.
+A simple URL shortener built with Go and PostgreSQL.
 Shorten long URLs, track click counts, and manage your links.

 ## Features